-Pope Francis’ book explores George Floyd, virus skeptics
+Pope book backs George Floyd protests, blasts virus skeptic

 “Today, listening to some of the populist leaders we now have, I am reminded of the 1930s, when some democracies collapsed into dictatorships seemingly overnight,” Francis wrote.
 “We see it happening again now in rallies where populist leaders excite and harangue crowds, channeling their resentments and hatreds against imagined enemies to distract from the real problems.”

 People fall prey to such rhetoric out of fear, not true religious conviction, he wrote.
+Such “superficially religious people vote for populists to protect their religious identity, unconcerned that fear and hatred of the other cannot be reconciled with the Gospel.”

-Francis addressed the killing of Floyd, a Black man whose death at the knee of a policeman set off protests this year across the United States.
-He also reflected on the sexual abuse crisis in the Catholic Church and other #MeToo abuses of power that he said are rooted in a sense of entitlement, domination and arrogance over others.
+Francis addressed the killing of Floyd, a Black man whose death at the knee of a white policeman set off protests this year across the United States.
 Referring to Floyd by name, Francis said: “Abuse is a gross violation of human dignity that we cannot allow and which we must continue to struggle against.”

 But he warned that protests can be manipulated and decried the attempt to erase history by downing statues of U.S. Confederate leaders.
 A better way, he said, is to debate the past through dialogue.